ssMaritime

 She was built in 1953 at Livorno Italy named Achilleus.
 She has been registered in Greece until this day.
 She operated cruises to Brindisi, Piraeus, Alexandria, Haifa, Beirut, Limassol, and Piraeus until 1958.
 She was sold to Olympic Cruises who continued her cruise duties around the Mediterranean and Adriatica until 1994.
 However, we discovered that somewhere in the mid sixties she was renamed Orion.

 Due to financial problems, she was laid up at Eleusis in 1994.
 In 1995, under the name of Thomas II she entered a two-year static role as a floating restaurant, which was located behind the windows topside.
 In 1997, she was purchased by Royal Olympic Cruises and renamed Olympia I. ROC only operated her for one year, after which she was again laid up at Eleusis in 1998.
-Her future is unknown.
+She became the Olympic Sun, but was sold and was sold and broken up under the name Sun.

 Return to Eleusis PAGE ONE